Sports Coach Logo Sports Coach Training Principles Fitness Components

 This can be applied in several ways.
 While it is true that you need to push your body pretty darn hard to see a significant improvement, trying it too hard can be counterproductive.

 • Do not go too far beyond your limit.
 You need to push your muscles beyond their standard capacity to adapt and repair themselves, resulting in muscle gains.
-However, if you move them to the point that they are sore for days, you are likely doing more damage than you are doing good.
+However, if you move them to the point that they are sore for days, you are likely doing more damage than good.

 In conclusion